 Associate Attorney – Immigration

-Juliana’s dedication for social justice and helping people stems from her time as a delegate at the Cesar Chavez Leadership Institute where she was able to cultivate leadership skills, understand the importance of civic engagement, and understand principles of respect for human dignity in all forms.
-After that experience, Juliana committed herself to studying other countries, governments, and human rights.
-In the past she has organized fundraisers for Darfur, participated in leadership missions to Washington D.C. and Israel with the Anti-Defamation League, and participated in Arizona Model United Nations for the General Assembly 3rd committee, which focuses on humanitarian and cultural issues.
+Outside her home environment, Juliana’s dedication for social justice and helping people stems from her time as a delegate at the Cesar Chavez Leadership Institute where she cultivated leadership skills, understood the importance of civic engagement, and the principles of respect for human dignity in all forms.

-Juliana’s experience is both in the public and private sectors.
-During her undergraduate years, she interned at the United States Senate in Washington DC for Senator Bingaman and with the Arizona Attorney General – Drug Enforcement Unit.
+Juliana has experience is both in the public and private sectors.
+During her undergraduate years, she was a United States Senate intern in Washington DC for Senator Jeff Bingaman and with the Arizona Attorney General – Drug Enforcement Unit.
 During law school, Juliana completed internships with the Federal Public Defenders Office – Capital Habeas Unit assisting death row inmates on immediate warrant of execution, tried misdemeanor cases at Mesa City Prosecutor’s Office, and participated in the Diversity Writing Program at Fennemore Craig.